Tinker Juarez: Significant BMX related injuries

 Tinker, despite eventually becoming a top pro BMXer in racing and gaining "high airs" in both dirt jumping and vertical freestyle, went ten years without breaking a bone.
-It is very common for BMXers, especially in the pro ranks to become occasionally seriously injured because they are pushing themselves to as far as their talents can take them and beyond at high speeds, or in the case of vertical freestyle and dirt jumping to high altitudes and distances.
+It is very common for BMXers, especially in the pro ranks, to become occasionally seriously injured because they are pushing themselves to as far as their talents can take them and beyond at high speeds, or in the case of vertical freestyle and dirt jumping to high altitudes and distances.

 Miscellaneous and trivia

-Tinker also participated in what was call Formula One (F-1) bicycle racing.
-F-1 racing was a short lived fad from 1987–1989 that involved bicycles with 20" wheels that looked like a cross between BMX, Road Race Touring and Mountain bicycles.
-Other famous BMX stars both retired and active at the time participated, including Harry Leary, Pete Loncarevich, David Clinton, Stu Thomsen, Eddy and Mike King.
-The two major BMX sanctioning bodies ABA and NBL, sanctioned the events.
+Tinker also participated in what was called Formula One (F-1) bicycle racing.
+F-1 racing was a short lived fad from 1987 to 1989 that involved bicycles with 20" wheels that looked like a cross between BMX, Road Race Touring and Mountain bicycles.
+Other famous BMX stars, both retired and active at the time, participated, including Harry Leary, Pete Loncarevich, David Clinton, Stu Thomsen, Eddy and Mike King.
+The two major BMX sanctioning bodies, ABA and NBL, sanctioned the events.
 Tinker won the first ABA sponsored F-1 series race in Phoenix, Arizona in early 1988.
 In the following NBL sanctioned Grand Prix series he got a sixth in Memphis, Tennessee (the very first NBL F-1 race) and a second in Orlando, Florida.